ewired/gjs-guide/docs/extensions/review-guidelines/review-guidelines.md

 - Extensions **MUST NOT** include binary executables or libraries
 - Processes **MUST** be spawned carefully and exit cleanly
+- Scripts must be written in GJS, unless absolutely necessary
 - Scripts must be short, simple and distributed under an OSI approved license

 Reviewing Python modules, HTML, and web [JavaScript][javascript] dependencies is out of scope for extensions.gnome.org.
+Unless required functionality is only available in another scripting language, scripts must be written in GJS.

 Extensions may install modules from well-known services such as `pip`, `npm` or `yarn` but **MUST** require explicit user action.
 For example, the extension preferences may include a page which describes the modules to be installed with a button.